 In the second chapter we will explore how yoga, meditation and other elements of Indian know-how can be used to make these other types of knowledge more precise, detailed, and reliable.

-In the third chapter we'll then take up the difficult question, how these yoga-based approaches to psychological knowledge can be used for high quality first- and second-person research, and how such yoga-based research compares to the kind of objective research used in other disciplines.
+In the third chapter we'll then take up the more down to earth question, how these yoga-based approaches to psychological knowledge can be used for high quality first- and second-person research, and how such yoga-based research compares to the kind of research used in other disciplines.

 In the fourth and last chapter of Part Two, we will have a look at the result of all these efforts: the different types of intuitive and "higher" knowledge that can be developed by the techniques mentioned in the earlier chapters.